radapdal/process/webdevelopmentworkflow.md

 ## Goals

-The goal of this workflow is to increase productivity by letting the Agile nature of software requirements take it's course and handle it efficiently and effectively.
+The goal of this workflow is to increase productivity by letting the Agile nature of software requirements take its course and handle it efficiently and effectively.

 This workflow aims to:

-- remove guesswork and constant back-and-forth by adding a Definition phase for every task so that management, developer, and QA are on the same page
+- remove guesswork and constant recycling of tasks by adding a Definition phase so that management, developer, and QA are on the same page
-- reduce QA issues and back-and-forth delay in communication by means of QA Demo
+- reduce QA issues and back-and-forth delay in communication by means of QA Demos
 - promote discussion and eliminate miscommunication of requirements by having Daily Standup meetings and Backlog grooming
 - improve on previous and future work by means of Retrospectives and Sprint Meetings
 - provide a more accurate estimate on tasks via Points system